AmrHendy/multimedia_question_answering/README.md

 # Main Idea

 The main idea of the project is that searching for partition of video which is most relevent to a corresponding query "Question".
+Instead of watching the complete video to find the interval you want to watch, you will give our model the video and the query which describes the part you want, then our model will give you the intervals sorted by relevance to the given query.

 # Examples